dheerajchand/resume_generator/outputs/comprehensive/short/default_professional/md/dheeraj_chand_comprehensive_short_default_professional.md

 - Delivered actionable consumer insights and market intelligence for political candidates and major organizations
 - Built comprehensive survey operations platform from RFP through deployment

-For a more detailed, full description of my experience, please visit my <link href="https://www.linkedin.com/in/dheerajchand/" color="blue">LinkedIn</link> and <link href="https://www.dheerajchand.com" color="blue">Personal Site</link>.
+For a more detailed, full description of my experience, please visit my LinkedIn and Personal Site.

 ## Core Competencies